R-Zaid/DSS-project/README.md

         * PM2.5 api: "https://api.luchtmeetnet.nl/open_api/measurements?formula=PM25"
         * PM10 api: "https://api.luchtmeetnet.nl/open_api/measurements?formula=PM10"

         The last three APIs are frequently updated (once every hour).
+This file comprehensively explained how we preprocessed each api.
+For the pollution api we cleaned and transformed the datasets.
+Subsequently, we made visualization where we visualized each stations and regions alongside their measured pollution value.
+Also, this file contains visualization which are created to help us understand the dataset.
+Each part of the file contains an explanation regarding our preprocess approaches.

     2. Map_No2.jpynb - This file focuses on creating the map of the netherlands for the first deliverable.
 However it still needs to be merged with the DSS group 1 merge.ipnby